jfisher52/AI_Pluralistic_Alignment/README.md

 # A Roadmap to Pluralistic Alignment
-This repository contains the code and the scripts to reproduce the experiments from the paper [A Roadmap to Pluralistic Alignment]().
+This repository contains the code and the scripts to reproduce the experiments from the paper.
+[A Roadmap to Pluralistic Alignment]().

 In this paper we explore the current methods and frameworks of value pluralism in AI systems.
 We identify and formalize three ways to operationalize the concept of pluralism in AI systems: 1) Overton pluralism presents a spectrum of reasonable responses; 2) Steerable pluralism steers models to reflect certain perspectives; and 3) Superpositional pluralism measures how well calibrated a model is to a given population.